jadmsaadaot/epic-flask-scaffold/README.md

 Navigate to your project directory and run the setup command to prepare your development environment: make setup

+### 5. Run Server
+Once the setup is completed use make run to start the server: make run

 ## Front End Setup

 ### 1. Navigate to Front End Directory